Beingstupid4me/Online_Store_Website/README.md

 - **Express.js**: A minimal and flexible Node.js web application framework providing a robust set of features for web and mobile applications.

 **Database**
 - **MySQL**: A powerful, open-source relational database management system based on SQL.
-Our application uses well-thought-out tables and relations to ensure data integrity with serializable level transactions ingrained in it.
+Our application uses well-thought-out tables and relations to ensure data integrity with serializable level transactions ingrained in it and multiple triggers maintaining data integrity of the database.

 ## 🚀 Getting Started